 Q: How does it feel having been in the first and last Godzilla movies (Godzilla and Godzilla: Final Wars)?

 KS: When I got the script for Final Wars, I trembled with excitement.
 I found that my character was named Hachiro Jinguji.
 That is the pen name of Mr. Tomoyuki Tanaka, who was the creator and producer of all those Toho tokusatsu movies.
 I was really happy only with the fact that I was given that name for my role.
 My role, Dr. Jinguji, finds the mummified remains of Gigan in the offshore sea of Hokkaido and tries to unravel the mystery.
 Then the aliens try to kill him.
 That is the story.
 The director of the movie, Ryuhei Kitamura, is well-known for wire action.
-So I requested that I fly away with the wire when the aliens kill my character.
+So I requested that I get blown away with the wire when the aliens kill my character.
 But he said, “I cannot do that.
-It is too unusual for the doctor to fly away.”
+It is too unusual for the doctor to get blown away.”
 He ended up with the idea that Dr. Jinguji faces Gigan, and the sound effect only suggests he gets killed.
 Now I think Dr. Jinguji can appear in the next Godzilla movie again when Toho makes it in the future.
 When they decide to make the next Godzilla movie, I would like to ask the producer to revive Dr. Jinguji because he was not killed in Final Wars.

 Q: Your parents wanted you to be a lawyer; you became an actor.
 Were they happy? (laughs)